 Decision Making From Choices

 Why am I even talking about decision making.
-This stemmed through conversation I was having a while back, on why I made some of the decisions I have made thus far.
-My response seemed to have surprised my conversation counter part, because I mentioned I did not know what I wanted but I knew what I did not.
+Stemmed through conversation was having a while back, on why I made some of the decisions I have made thus far.
+My response seemed to have surprised my partner, because I mentioned I did not know what I wanted but I knew what I did not.
 Especially my career path choices, and yes it did not have any of the above mentioned prominent career choices.

-Whenever I am with the younger generations, I start career conversation with statements about what they like at a personal level.
-I do not create the perception that there is something superior than the rest.
+Whenever I am with the younger generations, I start career conversation with statements about what they like.
+I do not create the perception that there is something superior that the rest.
 Passion stems from what people like, at times from things they discover on the go.

 So cut the slack when talking to people trying to determine their careers, even to some who are changing their career choices after being in one for so long.
-Let us celebrate the present, the future might be very different, 2020 has taught us that.
+Let us celebrate the now.